The Fortress Of The Pearl

 Elric of Melniboné — proud prince of ruins, kinslayer — call him what you will.
 He remains, together with maybe Jerry Cornelius, Moorcock’s most enduring, if not always most endearing, character…

 The Fortress Of The Pearl slots — in terms of the overall saga’s internal narrative chronology — between Elric Of Melniboné (1972) and The Sailor On The Seas Of Fate (1976).
-It was collected in the Elric Of Melniboné omnibus (1993, retitled and revised as Elric: Song Of The Black Sword in 1995), The Elric Saga Part Three (2003), Elric In The Dream Realms (2009) and Elric: The Fortress Of The Pearl (2013).
+It was collected in the Elric Of Melniboné omnibus (1993, retitled and revised as Elric: Song Of The Black Sword in 1995), The Elric Saga Part Three (2003), Elric In The Dream Realms (2009), Elric: The Fortress Of The Pearl (2013) and The Elric Saga Volume One: Elric Of Melniboné (2022).

 First paperback edition: London: Grafton, 1990 (March 29th) trade-sized paperback;